remix-run/remix/docs/start/tutorial.md

 ## Global Pending UI

-As the user navigates the app, Remix will _leave the old page up_ as data is loading for the next page.
+As the user navigates the app, Remix will _leave the old page up_ as data is loading for the remix page.
 You may have noticed the app feels a little unresponsive as you click between the list.
 Let's provide the user with some feedback so the app doesn't feel unresponsive.

 Remix is managing all the state behind the scenes and reveals the pieces you need to build dynamic web apps.
 In this case, we'll use the [`useNavigation`][use-navigation] hook.